SansGuidon/bookmarks/README.md

 > As your company grows you have to get used to the fact that you cannot be involved in all the aspects of the company.
 To delegate is hard
 > Delegating, he said, is another tough thing to do.
 “The key is to hire people who are more intelligent than you, to find people who are super, super smart, ”
 * [David NiuMark Roberge](https://hbr.org/2017/03/how-morale-changes-as-a-startup-grows) - (2017) How Morale Changes as a Startup Grows | how company's culture changes
+* [Kristof Kovacs](https://kkovacs.eu/the-death-star-design-pattern) - The Death Star Design Pattern
+* [Dunbar's number](https://en.wikipedia.org/wiki/Dunbar%27s_number) - is a suggested cognitive limit to the number of people with whom one can maintain stable social relationships—relationships in which an individual knows who each person is and how each person relates to every other person.
+* [Wikipedia](https://en.wikipedia.org/wiki/Hype_cycle) - Hype Cycle : a branded graphical presentation developer by Gartner, for representing the maturity, adoption and social application of specific technologies
+* [Simon Wardley](http://blog.gardeviance.org/2015/03/on-pioneers-settlers-town-planners-and.html) - (2015) On Pioneers, Settlers, Town Planners and Theft.

 ## Cryptocurrency
 > News